 - Teaching across the whole chronological and geographical span of English literature, from the Anglo-Saxon period to the 21st century

 - a reputation for theoretically informed reading, bringing texts from all periods into dialogue with contemporary concerns about gender, identity, sexuality, nationality, race, the body, the environment and digital technology

 - a strong tradition in creative writing, taught by writers making their mark on today’s culture.

 |Typical places available||The School of English, Communication and Philosophy typically has 350 places available.|

 |Typical applications received||The School of English, Communication and Philosophy typically receives 1450 applications.|

-|Typical A level offer||AAB including an A in English Literature or English Literature and Language or Creative Writing.
-General Studies is not accepted.
-B in a modern foreign language for beginners or B in German for the advanced pathway.
+|Typical A level offer||AAB including an A in English Literature or English Literature and Language or Creative Writing, B in a modern language for the German beginners pathway or B in German for the advanced pathway.
+General Studies and Critical Thinking are not accepted.
 Exceptions can be made according to personal circumstances.|

 |Typical Welsh Baccalaureate offer||WBQ core will be accepted in lieu of one A-level (at the grades specified above), excluding English Literature or English Language and Literature, or Creative Writing for English Literature degrees.|